T-Lind/health-backend/readme.md

 - `analysis/analysis.py`: Analyzes the dataset of Reddit posts, including post length, classification distribution, sentiment, semantic grouping analysis, and so on.
 Useful when classifying via classical methods.
-- `analysis/run_bert.py`: Trains a BERT model on the dataset to classify posts into the predefined categories.
+- `analysis/train_bert.py`: Trains a BERT model on the dataset to classify posts into the predefined categories.
+- `analysis/train_longformer.py`: Trains a Longformer model on the dataset to classify posts into the predefined categories.
 - `analysis/evaluate_bert.py`: Evaluates the BERT model on the validation set.
+- `analysis/train_ensemble.py`: Trains an ensemble model using the BERT, sentiment prediction, and LLM models.

 ## API Endpoints